-The EPP will highlight the location of the heritage site within the PDA, identify any potential effects construction may have, and outline specific contractor protocols to follow when working within the ESS.
+The EPP will highlight the location of the heritage site within the PDA, identify potential effects construction may have, and outline specific Contractor protocols to follow when working within the ESS.
 For an ESS in which a Project Archaeologist is required to be present for heritage monitoring as directed by HRB, the Project Archaeologist will take the extra measures to inspect and provide direction for the excavation by mechanical means.
-For the remaining known heritage sites, the IEI will take extra measures to inspect soil layers within the ESS and enact the Chance Find procedure if heritage resources are encountered (see Section 5.2).
+For the remaining known heritage sites, the trained Inspectors and/or Monitors will take extra measures to inspect soil layers within the ESS and enact the Chance Find procedure if heritage resources are encountered (see Section 5.2).